diogovalentte/mantium/README.md

 - **Attribute** (optional): the attribute from the selected HTML element that contains the chapter name or URL (ex: `href`).
 Leave empty to get the element's text.
 - **Regex** (optional): if provided, Mantium will run this regex to get the chapter's name from the attribute/text of the HTML element got using the selector (ex: `【第(\d+(\.\d+)?)話】` get `94` from `【第94話】`)

+> [!NOTE]
+> Mantium will make a simple HTTP GET request to the custom manga's URL field and use the selectors on it.
+Pages that have some kind of protection, or need JavaScript to show the necessary information won't work well with this feature.

 <img width="436" height="1247" alt="image" src="https://github.com/user-attachments/assets/ac4dfc1d-686e-4354-9299-57c7f0f5a8b7" />

 # Check manga updates and notify